phlogistonjohn/build-toys/README.md

 # build-toys
-Small scripts and other things to help making some software build tasks easier
+Small scripts and other things to help making some software build tasks easier (in my opinion).